 Cmin - Check Gage Minimum is defined for FRA Class 5 and 6 track.

-Cmax - Check Gage Maximum is determined by combining Back-to-Back Maximum with Flange Maximum.
+Cmax - Check Gage Maximum is determined by combining Span Maximum with Flange Maximum.

 Fmax - Flangeway Maximum determines the amount of support for the wheel at the frog of a turnout.
 At this point, the wheel must span across the effective distance of two flangeways in order to avoid dropping to the flangeway floor.
 In order to provide enough tread on the railhead, the Flangeway Maximum limits this gap to the nominal prototype value of 1.875".
-After subtracting both the rail head radius and outer wheel radius, the remaining tread still provides .625" (15.9mm) of support on the prototype.
+After subtracting both